ahgraber/AIMLbling-about/content/blog/typos-part-1/index.md

 ### Analysis

-In order to define the mapping from the erroneous to the correct string, followed the general approach from the paper "Spelling Correction with Denoising Transformer"[^denoise].
+In order to define the mapping from erroneous to correct, I followed the general approach from the paper "Spelling Correction with Denoising Transformer"[^denoise].

-I identify the type of typo using the four Damerau-Levenshtein edit operations (deletion, insertion, substitution, and transposition), and the relative location of the typo (i.e., `character_index` / `word_length`).
+I identified the type of typo using the four Damerau-Levenshtein edit operations (deletion, insertion, substitution, and transposition), and the typo's relative location (i.e., `character_index` / `word_length`).

 {{< figure
   src="images/editprob.png"